hadley/adv-r/functions.md

 ## Function arguments

-R's function call semantics
+It's useful to distinguish between the formal arguments and the actual arguments to a function.
+The formal arguments are a property of the function, whereas the actual or calling arguments vary each time you call the function.
+This section discusses how calling arguments are mapped to formal arguments, how default arguments work and the impact of lazy evaluation.

+### Calling functions

-When calling a function you can specify arguments by position, or by name:
+When calling a function you can specify arguments by position, by complete name, or by partial name.

-    mean(1:10)
-    mean(x = 1:10)
-    mean(x = 1:10, trim = 0.05)

 Arguments are matched first by exact name, then by prefix matching and finally by position.

+    f <- function(abcdef, bcde1, bcde2) {
+      list(a = abcdef, b1 = bcde1, b2 = bcde2)
+    }
+    f(1, 2, 3)
+    f(2, 3, abcdef = 1)
+    # Can abbreviate long argument names:
+    f(2, 3, a = 1)
+    # Doesn't work because abbreviation is ambiguous
+    f(1, 3, b = 1)

 Generally, you only want to use positional matching for the first one or two arguments: they will be the mostly commonly used, and most readers will probably know what they are.
 Avoid using positional matching for less commonly used arguments, and only use readable abbreviations with partial matching.
+(If you are writing code for a package that you want to publish on CRAN you can not use partial matching.)
+Named arguments should always come after unnamed arguments.

+These are good calls:

+    mean(1:10)
+    mean(1:10, trim = 0.05)

+This is probably overkill:

+    mean(x = 1:10)

+And these are just confusing:

+    mean(1:10, n = T)
+    mean(1:10, , FALSE)
+    mean(1:10, 0.05)
+    mean(, TRUE, x = c(1:10, NA))

+### Default and missing arguments

+Function arguments in R can have default values.
+Since arguments in R are evaluated lazily (more on that below), arguments can refer to others:

+You can detect if an argument was supplied or not with the `missing()` function.

+    f <- function(a, b) {
+      c(a_missing = missing(a), b_missing = missing(b))
+    }
+    f(a = 1)
+    f(b = 2)

+However, I generally recommend against using missing because it makes it difficult to call programmatically from other functions (without using complicated work arounds).
+Generally, it's better to set a default value of `NULL` and then check with `is.null()`.

+    f <- function(a = NULL, b = NULL) {
+      c(a_missing = is.null(a), b_missing = is.null(b))
+    }
+    f(a = 1)
+    f(b = 2)

 ### Lazy evaluation